yoolk/history_tracker/README.md

 ## Installation

 This gem depends on ActiveRecord 3.x and Mongoid 3.x.
-It's well tested on Ruby 1.9.3 only.
+It's well tested on Ruby 1.9.3 and 2.0.0 only.

     gem 'history_tracker', :git => 'git://github.com/yoolk/history_tracker.git'